meditationstuff/protocol_1/index.md

 1. If not permanence, then what?
 1. What’s the best it could have gone?
 How’s the best it could have gone?
 Alternatives: What’s/how’s the best (counterfactually, magically, all-things-being-equally) it [that past thing, etc.] could have otherwise gone?
 Related: How can you complement all you can to yourself?
 How can you give all you can to yourself?
 1. If you weren’t allowed to (chose not to) think-think [sic] (temporarily), how would solve it/X/something?
 (How might the whole thing do it for you? [or in participation with you?])
+1. What are you creation myths, your first causes, your eternal causes, your axis mundi's, your fiat lux's, your Adams and Eves and snakes and fruits and trees?

 [<a href="#107h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]